DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-3/README.md

 * Casting between primitive types
 * Casting from an object of a class to an object of another class
 * Casting primitive types to objects, and then extracting primitive values from those objects

+#### Casting Primitve Types

+Casting between primitive types enables you to convert the value of one type to another primitive type.
+This most commonly occurs with the numeric types.

+You can automatically use a `byte` or `char` as an `int`; you can use an int as a long, an int as a float, or any numeric value as a double.
+In these cases, no loss of information occurs.

+Cast an int or a long into a float, or a long to a double can cause some loss of precision.

+You must use an explicit cast to convert a value in a large type to a smaller type.
+Explicit casts take the following form:

+`(typename) value`